martynbiz/questions-l5/README.md

 ?
 How to set /create as /ask
 ?
 Why is /5 not showing
-? build caching into models
+? build caching into models - http://laravel.com/docs/4.2/queries (caching queries)
-? custom paths e.g. /ask
 ? can view return json when
+? how to test scope methods with Mockery (e.g. newest, not scopeNewest)

 THINGS/ WAYS TO TEST